Frédéric Antonetti

-Frédéric Antonetti (born 19 August 1961) is a French professional football manager and former player who is the manager of French club RC Strasbourg.
+Frédéric Antonetti (born 19 August 1961) is a French professional football manager and former player who was most recently the manager of French club Strasbourg.
 He previously managed Bastia, Gamba Osaka, Saint-Étienne, Nice, Rennes and Lille.

 Early life

 Antonetti was born in Venzolasca, Haute-Corse.

 Managerial career

 Bastia

 Following the end of his career in 1990, Antonetti later began managing his former club, Corsican Division 1 side Bastia on youth level before taking charge of the senior team in 1994.
 In his four years at the club, he guided them to the Coupe de la Ligue final in 1995, losing 2–0 against Paris Saint-Germain.

 Gamba Osaka

 In May 1998, Antonetti moved abroad to Japan to become the new manager of J.League side Gamba Osaka.
 However, due to poor results, he was sacked in June 1999.

 Return to Bastia

 Antonetti took charge of Bastia as manager for the second time in June 1999, succeeding José Pasqualetti.